 Who usually attends?
 Who's the target audience?

--This year we're limited to around 200 attendees, however in the past we've had approximately 400 students representing high schools from the northern front range, as far away as Denver.
+-This year we're hoping for around 400 attendees, in the past we've had students representing high schools from the northern front range, as far away as Denver.
 Students who are in their school's environmental clubs, taking environmental classes, or are just interested in climate, leadership, and networking with renown experts and other students should attend.
 Register now!

 This event was originally started in 2017 by the Environmental Club at Fossil Ridge High School by an exceptionally motivated group of students who sought to design an educational, interactive, and impactful experience geared toward high school-aged students in our region.
 Now, the Climate Leadership Summit has expanded into a collaboration that includes high school student coordinators from across the Poudre School District, as well as the incredible support of CSU's School of Global Environmental Sustainability and Student Sustainability Clubs.